BMCARDONA/deep_work_tracker/README.md

 ...
 ```

-Replace the category columns with columns of your own.
-You can add as many of these columns as you'd like.

-Please note that a date in the “Date” column should be in the format `MM-DD-YYYY`.
+_Note that a date in the “Date” column should be in the format `MM-DD-YYYY`_

 4. Run the script: